-Issuer: Athora Netherlands N.V.
+issuer: Athora Netherlands N.V.
 Issuer's LEI: 724500MKKXKEVWMN9E13.
-The Notes: EUR 300,000,000 Fixed to Fixed Rate Subordinated Notes due 2031.
-Issue Date: 15 April 2021.
-Maturity Date: 15 July 2031.
-First Call Date: 15 April 2026, subject as further set out below under "Conditions to Redemption and/or Purchase" and "Deferral of Redemption Date".
+The Notes: EUR 500,000,000 Fixed to Fixed Rate Subordinated Notes due 2032.
+Issue Date: 31 May 2022.
+Maturity Date: 31 August 2032.
+First Call Date: 31 May 2027, subject as further set out below under "Conditions to Redemption and/or Purchase" and "Deferral of Redemption Date".
 Risk Factors: There are certain factors that may affect Athora Netherlands' ability to fulfil its obligations under the Notes.
 In addition, there are certain factors which are material for the purpose of assessing the market risks associated with the Notes and certain risks relating to the structure of the Notes.
-These are set out under " Risk Factors ".
-Status and Subordination: The Notes and the Coupons rank pari passu and without any preference among themselves and constitute unsecured and subordinated obligations of the Issuer, ranking (a) junior to the claims of all Senior Creditors, (b) pari passu with claims in respect of any Parity Obligations and (c) in priority to claims in respect of any Junior Obligations.
-Interest: Subject to Condition 3.8, the Notes will bear interest (i) from (and including) the Issue Date to (but excluding) the Reset Date at a fixed rate of 2.250 per cent. per annumpayable annually in arrear on 15 July in each year, commencing on 15 July 2021.
-In respect of the period from the Reset Date, the Notes shall bear interest on their principal amount at a reset rate per annumas is equal to the sum of the Five-Year Reset Rate plus a margin of 2.60 per cent., payable annually in arrear on each Interest Payment Date, commencing on 15 July 2027.
-Deferral of Interest: On any Mandatory Interest Deferral Date, the Issuer will be obliged to defer payment of all (but not some only) of the interest accrued to that date, and the Issuer shall not have any obligation to make such payment.
+These are set out under "Risk Factors".
+Status and Subordination: The Notes and the Coupons rank pari passu and without any preference among themselves and constitute unsecured and subordinated obligations of the Issuer, ranking, save as provided by mandatory and/or overriding provisions of law, (a) junior to the claims of all Senior Creditors, (b) pari passu with claims in respect of any Parity Obligations and (c) in priority to claims in respect of any Junior Obligations.
+Interest: Subject to Condition 3.8 (Interest Deferral), the Notes will bear interest (i) from (and including) the Issue Date to (but excluding) the Reset Date at a fixed rate of 5.375 per cent. per annum payable annually in arrear on 31 August in each year, commencing on 31 August 2022.
+In respect of the period from the Reset Date, the Notes shall bear interest on their principal amount at a reset rate per annumas is equal to the sum of the Five-Year Reset Rate plus a margin of 4.005 per cent., payable annually in arrear on each Interest Payment Date, commencing on 31 August 2028.

+to make such payment.